ftoralesacosta/SyntheticData_GNN_Regression/README.md

 ### This Repo aims to automate the process of setting up the environment for ATHENA simulation and reconstruction.
 There are scripts to download and mount the EIC Singularity container, as well as installing [our hadron endcap geometry](https://github.com/eiccodesign/eic_geometry) and __specific__ commits of `ip6` and `juggler` repositories.
 Lastly, it introduces HDF5 for the final data format.
 #### Prerequisites: linux (requires singularity v3+) and MacOS (requires docker)

-Prerequisites: linux (requires singularity v3+) and MacOS (requires docker)

-Note: Due to a breaking update and a lapse in versioning of the EIC image, we must use a backed up Singularity image hosted ourselves.
+###Note: Due to a breaking update and a lapse in versioning of the EIC image, we must use a backed up Singularity image hosted ourselves.
 Google Drive is the current solution.

 1. Setup the environment for loading the container
 > ./get_eic-container.sh